mindkin/hourfleet/docs/youconfigure.md

 At various times, the users of your network are going to get notifications sent to them via email or TXT message.

-You can watch these notifications by setting up integration between Hourfleet and many other apps by using Zapier.
+You can watch these notifications by setting up integration between Hourfleet and many other apps by using Zapier.com.

 ### Configuring Zapier